 - Save the operation.

 Step 5: Finish creating the data service

-In this tutorial, we are only defining a SOAP service to expose the data.
-Therefore, you can click Finish to complete the data service creation process, after defining the operation.
+Once you have defined the operation, click Finish to complete the data service creation process.
 You will now be taken to the Deployed Services screen, which shows all the data services deployed on the server.

 Step 6: Invoking your data service

 You can try the data service you created by using the TryIt tool that is in your product by default.

 - Click the Try this service link for the AccountDetailsService.
 The TryIt Tool will open with the data service.

 - Select the operation you created earlier.
 You need to provide the account ID as an input.
 Enter '1'.

 Click Send to see the details of the account.